 "I Just Feel Numb!"

-If you've withdrawn from communicating with your friends online, the chances are, you've withdrawn from those around you as well.
-When you are depressed, you feel that no matter how much you talk, nobody's really listening, so it becomes pointless to talk much at all.
-If you do tell people you're depressed, they're going to give you good ole home remedies in the form of cheery quotes and flowery phrases.
+If you've withdrawn from communicating with your friends online, the chances are, you've withdrawn from those around you in the physical world as well.
+When you are struggling psychologically, you feel that no matter how much you talk, nobody's really listening to you, so it becomes pointless to talk much at all.
+If you do tell people you're depressed, many times they're going to give you unwanted advice, DIY remedies in the form of cheery quotes and meaningless self-help phrases.
 It's not what you want.
-In fact, it's very difficult for you to state what you want.
+In fact, it's probably very difficult for you to state what you want.

 The Vulnerable User

-Chat Bored and Yearning for Help
+Chat Boredom and Yearning for Help